 The position of your prostate can vary daily depending on the fullness of your bladder and rectum.
 To help minimise any change in position, you will need to have an empty rectum and a comfortably full bladder.
-This is important for your CT planning scan and for each radiotherapy treatment.
+This is important for your planning scan(s) and for each radiotherapy treatment.